zinggAI/zingg/docs/accuracy/definingOwn.md

 # Defining Own Functions

-You can add your own [blocking functions](https://github.com/zinggAI/zingg/tree/main/core/src/main/java/zingg/hash) which will be evaluated by Zingg to build the [blocking tree.](zModels.md)
+You can add your own [blocking functions](https://github.com/zinggAI/zingg/tree/main/core/src/main/java/zingg/hash) which will be evaluated by Zingg to build the [blocking tree.](../zModels.md)

 The blocking tree works on the matched records provided by the user as part of the training.
 At every node, it selects the hash function and the field on which it should be applied so that there is the least elimination of the matching pairs.
-Say we have data like this
+Say we have data like this:

 ***